jake-knerr/js-style-guide/README.md

 ### Naming Functions

 #### When naming non-constructor functions, first consider the data that the function acts on.
 Next, follow the same naming instructions for data identifiers explained above.
-Next, add an action verb as a prefix to the name.
-The action verb should describe the function's operation on the data.
+Next, add an action verb or preposition as a prefix to the name.
+The action verb or preposition should describe the function's operation on the data.

 This is the only place in identifier names that an action verb appears.

 Common examples are: "get", "set", "fetch", "remove", "add", "delete", "handle", etc.

 > Why an action verb?
 Functions are actions and behavior, just like verbs.

+> Why a preposition?
+Preposition typically relate different nouns which is akin to a function acting on data inputs and creating data outputs.

 ```javascript
 // discouraged